Charitable Gaming

 Non-Profit Corporation Application for State Gaming License

-Complete the State Gaming License Application Form (SFN 53839).
+Complete the State Gaming License Application Form (SFN 53839) to see if eligible for a state gaming license.
 You will need to include:

 • The gaming division does not conduct out of state record checks.
 Contact information for other states is provided for convenience.
 It is the responsibility of the submitting entity/manager to ensure timely completion all required records checks.